Introduction

 In every battle, he was the leader of the army, in many battles, he found in travelogue describing his leadership despite being injured.

-Military Success of Emperor Sri Krishnadevaraya
+Military Success of King Sri Krishnadevaraya

 Maharaj Krishnadevaraya achieved the highest military achievement in the history of Vijayanagar.
 He was known to change the war strategy at the last minute.